SKYLIGHT offer elegant Cremation Funerals and Cremation Memorials

 How To Arrange A Cremation

-If a funeral service is planned to occur before the cremation, you’ll need to work with a funeral home.
+If a funeral service is planned to occur before the cremation in Sacramento, you’ll need to work with a funeral home.
 A funeral home funeral director can help to plan the service and coordinate with the crematory that will do the cremation.
 We work with a variety of funeral home directors.
 If a direct cremation or a cremation followed by a memorial service is being planned, then you can work with a crematory directly.
 Certain states do have laws about who can legally coordinate a cremation.
 In some states, a funeral director must legally make the arrangements.

 Certain religions or cultures have strict requirements for cremation and some religions completely forbid cremation, while others require it.
 If there will be religious or cultural traditions observed, then such rules may influence the choices for internment.
 Many crematories allow family members to be present during the cremation.
 If you are interested in the cremation being watched, then such arrangements need to be made with us ahead of time.